Daniel Botha: Early career

+Botha was born in 2002 in Sydney, New South Wales, Australia, to Zimbabwean former international rugby union player, Chris Botha, and Zambian-born mother Natalie.
+Chris, a second rower, represented Zimbabwe at the 1991 Rugby World Cup.

 Botha attended The Scots College.
 He was a member of the Waratahs academy since leaving school and played his club rugby for Sydney University, where he earned Junior Wallabies selection.